mcfunley/pugsql/docs/tutorial.md

 title: Tutorial
 id: tutorial
 ---
-This primer covers the basics of using PugSQL. **PugSQL is still in beta, and might be missing a few things.**
+This primer covers the basics of using PugSQL.

 ### Installation